Is Hereditary Really the Scariest Movie of the Summer?

-According to reviews and word of mouth, Hereditary — a new horror movie, from A24, which opened this past weekend, will have you reaching for a nightlight.
+According to reviews and word of mouth, Hereditary — a new horror movie, from A24, which opened this past weekend — will have you reaching for a nightlight.
 “Scariest Movie of 2018,” says one review.
 “The Most Fucked-Up Movie of the Year,” says another.
-“A New Kind of Horror,” says another, still.
+“A New Kind of Horror,” says another still.
 And sure, it looks scary.
 But A24’s past summer horror offerings, It Follows and The Witch, were also super hyped — and, while both turned out to be inventive and totally fresh takes on what is scary, they didn’t make me pee the seat or anything.
 So, is Hereditary another case of smart-weird-and-kind-of-freaky ?
 Or is it as devastatingly terrifying as advertised?

 Allow me to be your canary in the mine shaft, so you may decide whether you should see it.

 Hereditary is, I guess, a family horror movie.
-It starts innocently enough: Annie (Toni Collette, who is so good it is actually terrifying), her husband Steve (Gabriel Byrne), son Peter (Alex Wolf) and her daughter Charlie (Milly Shapiro) prepare to attend the funeral of Annie’s mother, a mysterious woman with whom she had a difficult relationship.
+It starts innocently enough: Annie (Toni Collette), her husband Steve (Gabriel Byrne), son Peter (Alex Wolf) and her daughter Charlie (Milly Shapiro) prepare to attend the funeral of Annie’s mother, a mysterious woman with whom she had a difficult relationship.

 Things are off.
 This is largely signaled by the unsettling Charlie, who creates art from found objects (Altoids tins, the severed head of a bird she decapitated) and makes an odd clucking noise with her tongue that becomes a sort of leitmotif through the rest of the movie.
 Meanwhile, matriarch Annie is not okay, and believes herself to be cursed by a lineage of people who are not okay, meaning that that her family — especially her emotionally troubled teenage son, Peter — will not be okay either.
 By the time of an unexpectedly shocking and brutal accident about 30 minutes into the movie (no spoilers here), it’s clear that the whole family is really, really not okay, and oh joy, we’re about to spend the next 90 minutes figuring out why.